EnigmaCurry/backup-volume/docs/reference/index.md

 ########### STOPPING CONTAINERS AND SERVICES DURING BACKUP

 # Containers or services can be stopped by applying a
-# `docker-volume-backup.stop-during-backup` label.
+# `backup-volume.stop-during-backup` label.
 By default, all containers and
 # services that are labeled with `true` will be stopped.
 If you need more fine
 # grained control (e.g. when running multiple containers based on this image),
 # you can override this default by specifying a different value here.